 To a large extent, advertising, media, marketing, technology, entertainment, journalism, and public relations are intertwined.
 Advertising is a form of marketing communication used to promote or sell a product or service.
-Public relations is the practice of managing the spread of information between an individual or business and the public.
-Public relations specialists establish and maintain relationships with an organization's target audience, the medium and others, by designing communications used on a variety of channels, from written to digital platforms.
+Public relations specialists establish and maintain relationships with an organization’s target audience, the medium and others, by designing communications used on a variety of channels, from written to digital platforms.

 The typical prerequisite for entry to masters level public relations graduate programs is a Bachelor’s degree in a field related to communications; GRE score; and acceptable GPA.
 Masters in PR and Advertising degree programs are approximately 2-year programs, and may involve internships, class projects, thesis development and thesis defense.

 Finding the Right Masters in Public Relations Degree Program

 Whether you are primarily interested in theory, mass communications, corporate communications, or focusing on a master’s in advertising degree, public relations is a fairly extensive field where prospective students have different options both academically and for potential future careers.

 Some colleges or universities offer Masters in Public Relations through their business administration, journalism, or communications degree programs.
 Alternatively, there are advertising schools that specifically focus on teaching advertising.
 The decision to choose one type of program over the other depends on specific preferences, the course selections, and the career aspirations of the student.

 GradSchools.com has easy to use search tools to help you find public relations schools, and a master’s program that aligns with your goals.
 If you know you are looking for a campus program, a location search can help you find programs in a particular city, state, or country.